 CNS/Bi/NB 247.
 Cerebral Cortex.
 6 units (2-0-4); second term.
 Prerequisite: Bi/CNS/NB 150 or equivalent.
 A general survey of the structure and function of the cerebral cortex.
 Topics include cortical anatomy, functional localization, and newer computational approaches to understanding cortical processing operations.
 Motor cortex, sensory cortex (visual, auditory, and somatosensory cortex), association cortex, and limbic cortex.
 Emphasis is on using animal models to understand human cortical function and includes correlations between animal studies and human neuropsychological and functional imaging literature.
-Instructor: Andersen.
-Given in alternate years.
-Not Offered 2017–18.
+Given in alternate years; Instructor: Andersen.

 CNS/Bi/NB 256.
 Decision Making.
 6 units (2-0-4); third term.
 This special topics course will examine the neural mechanisms of reward, decision making, and reward-based learning.
 The course covers the anatomy and physiology of reward and action systems.
 Special emphasis will be placed on the representation of reward expectation; the interplay between reward, motivation, and attention; and the selection of actions.
 Links between concepts in economics and the neural mechanisms of decision making will be explored.
 Data from animal and human studies collected using behavioral, neurophysiological, and functional magnetic resonance techniques will be reviewed.
 Given in alternate years; Instructor: Andersen